The Best way to visit the Louvre Museum

 Another tip for visiting the Louvre would be to try to visit during the week.
 Sure, there will be other tourists there with you waiting to admire all of the amazing art, but all of the Parisians will likely be working during the week!

 Pick the right entrance

-It’s so easy and pleasant to lose time in the Louvre, that it would be really too bad to lose time outside of it!
+It’s so easy and pleasant to lose time in the Louvre, but it would be really too bad to lose time outside of it!
 The best way to visit the Louvre Museum is, first of all, not to enter in the Louvre by the pyramid entrance!

 Know precisely where your favorite masterpieces are

 The Louvre is one of the biggest museums in the world with many different historical pieces of art.
 Whenever one comes to Paris, going to the Louvre Museum is a must!
 There’s always one or two masterpieces we cannot afford to miss!
-If you have some artwork that you really want to see more than anything but don’t feel like losing time looking for it, take a look at the museum map before coming in.
-You will go exactly where to head for!
+(Also, take a look at the top 10 paintings to see here.)

 Once you get inside the museum, you will quickly figure out that there three different entrances to get to the many floors: the Richelieu entrance, the Sully entrance and the Denon entrance.